tgorordo/smithy/README.md

 In either case, the command expects the same argument structure:
 TODO

+If you want a 'None' option in your election, it should be included as a candidate.

 While plain output is the default, so that the command can easily be used in a unix-pipe or `stdio` workflows, it can also pretty-print its output for your reading pleasure using [`rich`](https://rich.readthedocs.io/en/stable/introduction.html) if you pass it the